byxar/The_xAr_Ecosystem/framework/✔️Step_1_Business_XD.md

 ## 💡 How to Know You’re Done

-Your business should be able to answer these in 5 minutes:

 - What’s your value?
 - What’s your model?
 - How does it run?